Statistical Decision Theory with Counterfactual Loss: Identification under Strong Ignorability

 where

-and $\bY(\cD)=(Y(0), \ldots, Y(K-1))$.
-Thus, the difference in conditional counterfactual risk between any pair of decision-making systems can be identified. \end{theorem} The proof is given in Appendix~\ref{app:additivity_implies_marginal_risk}.
+Thus, the difference of conditional counterfactual risks between any pair of policies can be identified. \end{theorem} The proof is given in Appendix~\ref{app:additivity_implies_marginal_risk}.

-Taking the expectation of the expression in Theorem~\ref{thm:additivity_marginal_risk} over the distribution of covariates, we find that the counterfactual risk is identified up to an unknown additive constant $\E[C(\bX)]$.
-We state this result as the following corollary without proof. \begin{corollary}[The Counterfactual Risk under the Additive Loss] Suppose that a counterfactual loss function takes the additive form given in Definition~\ref{def:additive}.
-Then, under Assumptions~\ref{ass:iid}--\ref{ass:ignorability}, the counterfactual risk can be decomposed as,
+Taking the expectation of the expression in Theorem~\ref{thm:additivity_marginal_risk} over the distribution of covariates, we find that the counterfactual risk is identified up to an unknown additive constant $\E_{P_{\bX}}[C_{P_{Y(\cD) \mid \bX}}(\bX)]$.
+We state this result as the following corollary without proof. \begin{corollary}[The Counterfactual Risk under the Additive Loss] Fix a joint law $P \in \cP$ and a policy $\pi: \cX \to \Delta(\cD)$.
+Suppose that a counterfactual loss function $\ell^\add$ takes the additive form given in Definition~\ref{def:additive}.
+Then, under Assumptions~\ref{ass:consistency}--\ref{ass:bounded_loss}, the counterfactual risk can be decomposed as,

-Thus, the difference in counterfactual risk between any pair of decision-making systems is identified. \end{corollary}
+Thus, the difference in counterfactual risk between any pair of decision rules is identified. \end{corollary}